bitmark-inc/jobs/2020 Nov/DevOps Engineer.md

 # DevOps Engineer

 REPORTS TO: ENGINEERING MANAGER
-DATE: NOV 2020
-LOCATION: TAIPEI, TAIWAN
+LOCATION: TAIPEI, TAIWAN / REMOTE

 Bitmark Inc. – a venture backed software company – is looking for candidates to join our team and accelerate development of our blockchain and related services.
 You'll get to work in an environment that deeply values design and engineering, alongside a talented team with industry-proven open source (we are ex-Openmoko people) and design experience.